tenebrius1/tp/docs/DeveloperGuide.md

 {:.no_toc}

 1. Initial launch
-    1. Download the jar file and copy into an empty folder.
+    1. Download the JAR file and copy it into an empty folder.
-    1. Double-click the jar file <br>Expected: Shows the GUI with a set of sample data.
+    1. Double-click the JAR file <br>Expected: Shows the GUI with a set of sample data.
 1. Exiting the app
     1. With the app still open, enter `exit` in the command box or click on the close window button.<br>
        Expected: App closes.